+Why are financial planners so expensive?
+OR Why do they seem so expensive?
 Like any service that one acquires – lawyers, doctors and specialists - the cost of a financial planner is relative to the perceived value that he or she delivers to their client.

 So how expensive are financial planners, really?
 It ultimately comes down to the client’s priorities.
 For some investors, the cost of their financial planner can't be measured in terms of a monetary value.